seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Your will?

 **CHARMIAN**
 Is this the man?
-Is’t you, sir, that know things?
+Is't you, sir, that know things?

 **Soothsayer**
-In nature’s infinite book of secrecy
+In nature's infinite book of secrecy
 A little I can read.

 **ALEXAS**